Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Experiments

 \section{Experiments}

-\textbf{Setup.} We evaluate the proposed HiCS-FL algorithm on three benchmark datasets (FMNIST, CIFAR10 and CIFAR100) using different CNN architectures.
-We use four baselines: random sampling, pow-d \cite{powerofchoice}, clustered sampling (CS) \cite{clustered} and DivFL \cite{diverse}.
-To generate non-IID data partitions, we follow the strategy in \cite{yurochkin2019bayesian}, utilizing Dirichlet distribution with different concentration parameters $\alpha$ which controls the level of heterogeneity (smaller $\alpha$ leads to generating less balanced data).
+\textbf{Setup.} We evaluate the proposed HiCS-FL algorithm on four benchmark datasets (FMNIST, CIFAR10, Mini-ImageNet and THUC news) using different model architectures.
+We use four baselines: random sampling, pow-d \citep{powerofchoice}, clustered sampling (CS) \citep{clustered}, DivFL \citep{diverse} and FedCor \citep{fedcor}.
+To generate non-IID data partitions, we follow the strategy in \citep{yurochkin2019bayesian}, utilizing Dirichlet distribution with different concentration parameters $\alpha$ which controls the level of heterogeneity (smaller $\alpha$ leads to generating less balanced data).
 In a departure from previous works we utilize several different $\alpha$ to generate data partitions for a single experiment, leading to a realistic scenario of varied data heterogeneity across different clients.
-To quantify the performance of the tested methods, we use two metrics: (1) average training loss and variance, and (2) test accuracy of the learned global model.
+To quantify the performance of the tested methods, we use two metrics: (1) average training loss, and (2) test accuracy of the learned global model.
 For better visualization, data points in the results are smoothened by a Savitzky–Golay filter with window length $13$ and the polynomial order set to $3$.
-Further details of the experimental setting and a visualization of data partitions are in Appendix \ref{A1} and \ref{A10}.
+Further details of the experimental setting and a visualization of data partitions are in Appendix \ref{experimental_settings} and \ref{visualization_appendix}.